Shark Stories

 Levi (GNS-0191)

 Over the course of two years, Peter Simpson documented the life and eventual death of this shark.
 Levi was spotted over the course of many months at Magic Point, Sydney.
 At this site it is sadly common to see fishermen.
-Levi was seen with multiple hooks over a series of months, and showed signs of not eating (algae like substance on teeth).
+Levi was seen with repeated hooks over a series of months, and showed signs of not eating (algae like substance on teeth).
 Eventually Levi was so skinny that it was evident that he had digested some of the fishing hooks and was dying a slow agonising death.

 Photo credit: Peter Simpson